webexpress-framework/WebExpress/doc/development_guide.md

 Entities (people, technical objects, etc.) have one or more identities, which distinguishes them from other entities.
 An identity is used for identification and consists of a collection of attributes (properties e.g. name, password), which individualizes an entity.
 Identities can be grouped according to certain characteristics.
 Furthermore, each group can be assigned one or more roles (e.g. administrator, programmer).
-The roles determine access to identity resources.
+The roles determine access to identity permissions.
 In the following figure, the concept of identity is defined in terms of a UML model.

 ```
   O   1   *  ┌────────────┐ *    * ┌─────────┐ *    * ┌────────┐ *    * ┌────────────┐
- /░\ ───────►│  Identity  ├───────►│  Group  ├───────►│  Role  ├───────►│  Resource  │
+ /░\ ───────►│  Identity  ├───────►│  Group  ├───────►│  Role  ├───────►│ Permission │
  /‾\         └─────┬──────┘        └─────────┘        └────────┘        └────────────┘
 Entity           1 │
                    │